Asbestos and Your Home

 What is Wrong With Asbestos?

-These illnesses are caused by breathing in, inhaling, swallowing, or ingesting asbestos fibres.
+People develop asbestos related diseases by breathing in, inhaling, swallowing, or ingesting asbestos fibres.
 Asbestos fibres, when airborne, can remain in the air for some time.
 They are also able to travel great distances by wind as they are incredibly lightweight.

 Asbestos fibres are not visible to the naked eye which can leave people unaware that they are present or that they have been exposed to or even ingested them.